asifm/local-llm-on-hpc/README.md

 2. When the job is complete, check the output of the job in the file “slurm-<job_id>.out” (where `<job_id>` is the numerical ID assigned by Slurm when a job is submitted).

 To do anything useful, you'd need to write some Python code and execute that code from this job script.
 Ollama provides a [Python library](https://github.com/ollama/ollama-python).
-There's some [compatibility with the OpenAI API](https://docs.ollama.com/api/openai-compatibility).
+See also its [compatibility with the OpenAI API](https://docs.ollama.com/api/openai-compatibility).
+Make sure to adjust the `sbatch` directives at the top of the Slurm script.